rrumale/machine-learning-live-labs/oml-services/preparation/preparation.md

 ## Introduction

-In this lab we will start from a newly created database and prepare it for our workshop.
+In this lab we will start from a newly created Oracle Autonomous database and prepare it for our workshop.

  We will collect the connection details like Tenancy ID, database name, create the users and passwords.
 After we will load the data into Autonomous Database and prepare to use it in the Machine Learning Notebooks.